 Identify key stakeholders and outline their roles and responsibilities:

-• Human Resources: will research performance management systems, gather requirements, provide a recommendation to the Executives for signoff, conduct manager and employee training sessions
+• HR: Will research performance management systems, gather requirements, provide a recommendation to the executives for signoff, conduct manager and employee training sessions

 Outline all various phases of the project along with the deadline for each phase:

-• Phase II: Select a performance management system to recommend to Executives by April 7, 2023
+• Phase II: Select a performance management system to recommend to executives by April 7, 2025

-Use a tool like Wrike, to help you visualize your project timeline through a Gantt chart view and keep your stakeholders up to date on your progress.
+Use a tool like Wrike to help you visualize your project timeline — our Gantt Chart view will keep your stakeholders up to date on your progress.

 Gantt chart